Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 ### Avoiding third-party content
 Unless you are sure that your company owns the assets, avoid copying from these sources:
-* Third-party sources: This list includes documentation, websites, books, blogs, videos, images, podcats, and more.
+* Third-party sources: This list includes documentation, websites, books, blogs, videos, images, podcasts, and more.
 * Reference sources: Avoid copying from dictionaries, encyclopedias, and Wikipedia.
 * Open source product documentation: OSS has different license options, which can range from no reuse without attribution to complete freedom to use the material.
 It's not safe to assume that you can reuse this content freely.
 * Git content: Different GitHub uses might adopt different licenses for their content.
 It's not safe to assume that you can reuse this content freely.